ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The purpose of the protocols in this document, collectively referred to as CT Gossip, is to detect certain misbehavior by CT logs.
-In particular, CT Gossip aims to detect logs that are providing incosistent views to different log clients and logs failing to include submitted certificates within the time period stipulated by MMD.
+In particular, CT Gossip aims to detect logs that are providing inconsistent views to different log clients, and logs failing to include submitted certificates within the time period stipulated by MMD.

 \[TODO: enumerate the interfaces used for detecting misbehaviour?\]